The Honorable Herman Marable Jr.

 Iris B. Marable Senior Citizen of the Month Award for April 2007.

-Kathrme Price has been very active in the community.
+Kathrine Price has been very active in the community.
 She serves as President of the Flint Neighborhood Coalition, President of the East Austin Avenue Block Club, member of the Flint-Genesee Neighborhood Roundtable, Flint North Central Weed and Seed, Northeast Village Community Development Corporation, City of Flint Board of Review, Operation Restoration and as a volunteer with Flint Odyssey House.
 She also is a member of New Creations Church of God where she sings in the choir.

 Ms. E. Wanda Pierce